palmaresHQ/palmares/packages/databases/docs/doers/getting-started/migrating-the-changes.md

 $ deno manage.ts migrate
 ```

-And we are rolling as well, congrats!
+And we are rolling, congrats!

 ## Oh nice, where did the generated types go?